Committee on Government Efficiency · 9:00 AM · Council Chambers, City Hall

 The Committee may vote to make recommendations to City Council regarding any of the following items on this agenda

-#ABriefing on the future operational plans for the Southern Skates Roller Rink managed by Park and Recreation.
+#ABriefing memorandum on the future operations of the Southern Skates Roller Rink, a Park and Recreation department facility.

-#BFollow-up briefing providing responses to questions raised by the Committee on Government Efficiency during its January 12, 2026 overview of the Women, Infants and Children (WIC) Program.
+#BA follow-up briefing responding to questions raised by the Committee on Government Efficiency during a January 12, 2026 overview of the Women, Infant and Children (WIC) program, presented by the Office of Housing and Community Empowerment.

-#DPhase I briefing providing a citywide overview of stipend programs and external partnerships across all city departments, presented by the Chief Financial Officer.
+#DA Phase I briefing by the Chief Financial Officer providing a city-wide overview of stipend programs and partnership arrangements across all city departments.

-#EBriefing on a proposed five-year cooperative purchasing agreement to procure a cloud-based video management and analytics platform (Verkada) for the Dallas Police Department through Sigma Surveillance, Inc. dba STS360, not to exceed $4,631,204.78 funded from Confiscated Monies-Federal and General Funds.
+#EAuthorization of a five-year cooperative purchasing agreement with Sigma Surveillance, Inc. dba STS360 for a Verkada cloud-based video management and analytics platform for the Dallas Police Department, not to exceed $4,631,204.78, financed through Confiscated Monies-Federal Fund and General Fund.

 Municue is in beta